 It is unlikely that any manufacturing process can run at 100% OEE.
 Many manufacturers benchmark their industry to set a challenging target, 85% is not uncommon.

-Availability is a measure of the time a machine has been up and running without any downtime.
-This metric is dependent upon the time that the machine has been scheduled for production.
-Data from the machine is used to compute the downtime called the Availability Loss, as the amount of time that the machine has been running below its minimum threshold speed during the Plant Operating Time.
+Availability is a measure of the time a machine has been up and running and producing material without any downtime.
+This metric is dependent upon the time that the machine has been scheduled for production, called the Plant Operating Time. ei3 uses data that it reads from the machine to compute the downtime called the Availability Loss, as the amount of time that the machine has not been producing material or has been running below its minimum threshold speed during the Plant Operating Time.
 Both the minimum speed and the Plant Operating Time are defined within the system by the customer.
 Availability Loss may be further sectioned into Planned and Unplanned Downtime.

 Availability = MO / PO

 • Scheduled Downtime (SD) – This is the time that the plant or machine is scheduled to not be in operation.
-Reasons for scheduling downtime include shutdowns, holidays, and other times.
-This schedule for a machine is entered to the remote monitoring system by the customer administrator.
-Any particular period of downtime measured on a machine can be assigned as Scheduled Downtime by a Downtime Tracking user or automatically by the system if set up to do so.
+Reasons for scheduling downtime include plant shutdowns, local holidays, and other times.
+The shift schedule for a machine is entered into the ei3 system by the local ei3 administrator.
+Any period of downtime of a machine can be assigned as Scheduled Downtime by a DOWNTIME user, or automatically by the system if set up to do so.

-• Planned Downtime (PD) – This is the time during Plant Operating Time that the particular machine is scheduled to not be running.
-Reasons for planned downtime may include: no material to produce because of a line restraint, breaks, meetings, maintenance and others.
-Any particular period of downtime measured on a machine can be assigned as Planned Downtime by a Downtime Tracking user or automatically by the system if set up to do so.
+• Planned Downtime (PD) – This is the time during Plant Operating Time when the particular machine is scheduled to not be running.
+Reasons for planned downtime may include: no material to produce because of a line restraint, breaks, meetings, maintenance, and others.
+Any particular period of downtime measured on a machine can be assigned as Planned Downtime by a DOWNTIME user or automatically by the system if set up to do so.

 • Unplanned Downtime (UD) – This is the unplanned downtime of the machine.
-Reasons for unplanned downtime include technical or mechanical failures, material or operator issues and others.
-All downtime periods default to the Unplanned Downtime type unless they are assigned a different type, either automatically by PLC code or manually by a Downtime Tracking user.
+Reasons for unplanned downtime include technical or mechanical failures, material or operator issues, and others.
+All downtime periods default to the Unplanned Downtime type unless they are assigned a different type, either automatically by PLC code or manually by a DOWNTIME user.

-• Machine Operating Time (MO) – This is the time that the particular machine was actually running production, after taking away all scheduled, planned and unplanned downtime.
-Also referred to as Uptime, it is the Planned Production Time (PR) minus all Unplanned Downtime whether assigned with a reason or not.
-MO = PR – UD
+• Machine Operating Time (MO) – This is the time that the particular machine was running and producing material.
+It does not include scheduled, planned or unplanned downtime.
+Also called Uptime, it is the Planned Production Time (PR) minus all Unplanned Downtime whether assigned a reason or not.

-Performance values in the OEE metric represents the average speed at which the machine runs during the Machine Operating Time (MO) of the calendar time period chosen, as a percentage of the designed theoretical maximum speed of the machine.
-It is a measure of the quantity of units actually produced as a percentage of the quantity of units that would have been produced in that same MO time period if the machine were running at maximum speed.
+Performance values in the OEE metric represent the average speed at which the machine runs during the Machine Operating Time (MO) of the calendar time period being evaluated, as a percentage of the ideal maximum speed of the machine.
+It is a measure of the quantity of units actually produced as a percentage of the quantity of units that would have been produced in that same MO time period if the machine were running at its ideal maximum speed.
+For the purposes of evaluating OEE, the local ei3 administrator can set the ideal maximum speed of the machine to use its designed theoretical maximum speed, which ei3 uses to evaluate OEE as a default standard, or to use the target speed of each individual job, product, or tool that is run on the machine, which ei3 uses to evaluate the OEE based on a combination of the target speeds of the jobs that are run on the machine.
+The selection of which of these options is being used for the machine will be displayed with the machine’s productivity data as either “Based on Maximum Machine Speed”, or “Based on Combined Target Speeds”, respectively.

-Quality is represented by the quantity of Good Material produced as a percentage of the Total Material produced during the Machine Operating Time (MO) of the time period chosen.
+Quality is represented by the quantity of Good Material produced as a percentage of the Total Material produced during the Machine Operating Time (MO) of the time period being evaluated.
 This is commonly referred to as First Pass Yield.

-• Total Material – This is the number of total units of production as measured by the remote monitoring system.
-The Total Material value comes from the machines’ controller.
+• Total Material – This is the total quantity of material produced, as observed by ei3.
+The Total Material value comes from the machine controller.

 • Quality Loss – This is the equivalent amount of time lost by the production of bad material, or Waste, during the running time (MO) of the machine.
 Waste is the total number of rejected units of production (for any reason, typically scrap or rework), as measured by on-machine quality inspection systems.
-If there is not an on-machine quality inspection system in place, then the value comes from manually input data.
+If there is not an on-machine quality inspection system in place, then the value can come from data entered by users of the Scrap Tracking module in PRODUCTION.

 © 2023 ei3 Corporation.
 Content of this web page is proprietary to ei3 Corporation.